Packaging Electron apps

 Retrieving files from GitHub Actions

-Desktop has a build process that customizes the minified JavaScript and bundled native binaries depending on what OS runs the build.
-Although we could have patched it to support genuine cross-compilation, for this demo we just accept the situation and use GitHub Actions to assemble the files that will be shipped in Electron’s resource directory.
+Conveyor can build your Windows MSIX packages, notarized Mac zips and Linux .deb files from any OS you prefer because it doesn’t use any native tooling to do so.
+Unfortunately Desktop has a build process that customizes the minified JavaScript and bundled native binaries depending on what OS runs the build.
+Although we could have patched it to support genuine cross-compilation, for this demo we just accept the situation and use GitHub Actions to assemble the files that will be shipped in Electron’s app files directory.
 GitHub Actions has a couple of limitations we’ll have to work around:

 We can solve them like this: